zhengjilai/BGW-SecureLinearMultiPartyComputation/README.md

 are constants.

 - Note 1: In the scheme, all element should be in some <i>Zp</i>, i.e. should be non-negative integers.
-- Note 2: Each participant has a unique ID, start from 0 to <i>n</i>-1.
+- Note 2: Each participant has a unique ID, starting from 0 to <i>n</i>-1.

 ## Usage

 This package is implemented in Golang (version 1.9+), without any external dependencies.

 You can simply import our linear mpc module as a normal Golang package.

 ```shell
 git clone https://github.com/zhengjilai/BGW-SecureLinearMultiPartyComputation.git
 mkdir -p $GOPATH/src